Jesse Crawford: Early life

 He was born in Woodland, California.
 Crawford's father died when Jesse was one year old and left an impoverished wife and mother, who placed the baby in an orphanage asylum near Woodland in which Jesse taught himself music.
 At the age of nine, he was already playing a cornet in the orphanage band.
 At age 14, he left the orphanage to play piano in a small dance band, and then took a job playing piano in a ten-cent-admission silent film house.

-His early theatre organ experience was at Washington's Spokane Gem Theater in 1911 and at the Clemmer-owned Casino Theatre (on an eight-rank Estey organ).
-He next played briefly at theatres in Billings, Montana, Spokane, Washington, and Seattle.
+His early theatre organ experience was at the Gem Theater in Spokane, Washington in 1911 and at the Clemmer-owned Casino Theatre (on an eight-rank Estey organ).
+He next played briefly at theatres in Billings, Montana, Spokane, and Seattle.
 When he met Oliver Wallace, Crawford learned about the new types of theatre organ sounds.
 Crawford's next jobs were playing at the Strand in San Francisco and the Mission Theatre in Los Angeles.